elvinlimpin/c11-chatgpt/README.md

 To export the `sayHelloWorld` function to another file, you can use ...
 ```
-_Output may vary_
+_(Output may vary)_

 Refer to [Chat Completions API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) if you get stuck.

-### Extra Spicy
+### Extra Spicy Challenge
-Train your model to talk like a caveman.
+Want an extra challenge?
+Train your model to talk like a caveman, and make caveman analogies.
 Learn more on the [Fine Tuning API](https://platform.openai.com/docs/guides/fine-tuning) document.
 Have fun!